olin/collascii/reports/report.md

 Networking was heavily inspired by ["Simple Chat Server in C"](https://github.com/yorickdewid/Chat-Server/blob/master/chat_server.c) and ["Simple Chat Client in C"](https://github.com/dtolj/simple-chat-client-server).

-The protocol has two functions:
+The protocol has only a few functions:
-- `/set y x c` sets the spot `(x,y)` to the character `c`, and sends this to all other clients
+- `s y x c` sets the spot `(x,y)` to the character `c`, and sends this to all other clients (It is `y x` to standardize to ncurses)
-- `/canvas` makes the server respond with the entire canvas
+- `c` makes the server respond with the entire canvas
+- `q` closes the connection and makes the sessions offline only

 The chat server has the master copy of the canvas, and tracks changes as all clients update it with the set command.
 It sends a serialized canvas to new clients.
 The set command sends updates to all clients (including the author) to preserve a consistent timeline of canvas changes.
-Each command is a fixed length for maximum simplicity (with an imperceptible performance tradeoff).

-**A few networking features that would be nice to have:**
-* Integrate server into the main binary, with ability to spin it up after editing the canvas
-* Compress the canvas when serializing (text should be extremely compressible)
-* Make network client and keyboard input asynchronous
-* Make client cache user input, but wait for server to confirm changes before updating canvas
+The commands are sent over a TCP socket delimeted by a newline.
+With [fdopen()](https://linux.die.net/man/3/fdopen) we can treat the socket as a file and use convenient functions like getline().

+## Future
+We found this project very exciting and are happy with the current state of the project.
+There are many unresolved [issues](https://github.com/olin/SoftSysCollascii/issues) on the github repo, and we have kept adding feature requests and bug reports.

 ## Learning Goals Reflection